Pentagon Identifies Remains Of Missing Tuskegee Airman

 After more than 70 years, the Pentagon has confirmed that human remains found at a crash site in Austria are those of a Tuskegee Airman who went missing during World War II.

 Capt.
-Lawrence E. Dickson is the first of the black World War II aviators known as the Tuskegee Airmen whose remains have now been accounted for, and likely the first missing Tuskegee Airman found since the end of the war, according to The Washington Post.
+Lawrence E. Dickson is the first of the black World War II aviators known as the Tuskegee Airmen whose remains have been accounted for and is likely the first missing Tuskegee Airman found since the end of the war, according to The Washington Post.

 During the war, 27 Tuskegee Airmen went missing in action, according to The Root.
 They were among more than 1,000 black pilots who trained at the Tuskegee Army Air Field in Alabama.
 According to The Washington Post, nearly half of those served in combat, flying patrol and bombing missions.
 The tails of their fighter planes were distinguished from those of other pilots by their red tails.

-Just before Christmas, on December 23, 1944, 24-year-old Dickson took off from his base in Ramitelli in southern Italy.
-He was leading an escort for a photo reconnaissance plane, according to The Post.
+On Dec.
+23, 1944, 24-year-old Dickson took off from his base in Ramitelli in southern Italy.
+He was leading an escort for a photo reconnaissance plane, according to the Post.

 They were headed for Nazi-occupied Prague when, an hour into the trip, Dickson radioed that he was having engine trouble.
 According to the account of a wingman, Lt.
-Robert L. Martin, reported in the Post, Dickson turned his plane towards home.
+Robert L. Martin, reported in the Post, Dickson turned his plane toward home.
 As Dickson looked for a spot to land or bail out, Martin saw him "jettison the canopy of his cockpit."
 He then lost sight of Dickson, and when Martin and the other wingmen looked for a parachute or wreckage, they didn't see anything across the snow-covered valley.

 The Post reports that Dickson's wife, Phyllis, received a telegram that he had been reported missing in action.
 Months later, the Post reports, she wrote to the War Department, inquiring about her missing husband.